GarettKaube/CanadianNewsDataPipeline/README.md

 After, news that mention the two most prominent Canadian Prime Minister candidates: Mark Carney and Pierre Poilievre are extracted from the database.
 With these articles the OpenAI batch api is used to extract sentiment scores for each candidate if they are mentioned in the news article.
-These sentiment scores are loaded to postgres and the Results are displayed using streamlit and Plotly.
+These sentiment scores are loaded to postgres and the results are displayed using streamlit with Plotly and/or Microsoft PowerBI.
 With this streamlit dashboard, each candidate's overal news sentiment scores can be seen for the selected dates.
 Major Canadian news press were sampled while trying to keep political bias balanced to ensure non-biased results.

 ## Features